Code-Artist/CodeArtEng.SQLite/README.md

 }
 ```

-# ORM
+# Reading and Writing Tables (ORM)
-The `ReadFromDatabase` and `WriteToDatabase` methods implement object-to-database mapping.
-They are designed to work with child tables and support multiple database sources using an easy-to-understand syntax.
-To get started, let's walk through some basic rules and assumption.
+The ReadFromDatabase and WriteToDatabase methods make it easy to link objects in your code to tables in your database.
+They work well with tables that have relationships (child tables) and can handle working with more than one database using simple commands.
+Let’s take a closer look at what they can do.

-These 2 methods are designed with [Fail Fast Principal](https://www.codereliant.io/fail-fast-pattern/).
-Object mapping are compared with database structure for main and child tables on first execution call to either one of this method to ensure all the columns are matching.
-To maintain backward compatibility, we allowed database table contains more columns than the mapped object, but not the other way round.
+These methods follow the Fail Fast Principle, which means they quickly check if the structure of your objects matches the structure of your database tables when you first use them.
+This check is to make sure that all the columns match up.
+To avoid problems with older versions, your database tables can have extra columns that aren’t in your objects, but not the other way around.

 ## Table Name
 Mapping a class to database table named *Employee*.